 OBRA

-General work on a building.
+General works carried out on a building.

 - Obra mayor: major works requiring more permits